apigee/api-platform-samples/README.md

 ## <a name="docs"></a>Apigee Edge documentation

 The Apigee Edge docs are [here](https://docs.apigee.com).

 ---

-Copyright © 2018 Apigee Corporation
+Copyright © 2018 Apigee Corporation, 2024 Google LLC

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0